 See the Tuition, Costs and Fees page in the office of registration and record website for more information.

 Thank you for your interest in the scholarship and financial aid programs at Missouri State University-West Plains.
-This handbook describes sources of aid available to new and returning students.
 The various types of aid available through the federal government are described only briefly.
 More information can be accessed at: http://studentaid.ed.gov.
 If you have any questions, please feel free to visit us in the office or call (417) 255-7243 or (888) 466-7897, option 2.

 Missouri State University is a multi-campus metropolitan University system serving a unique combination of urban and rural environments.
 The University is committed to the creation of a teaching and learning environment that maximizes the student's opportunity to become an educated person.